lextm/jekyll-theme-chirpy/_posts/2006-6-6-what-are-they-contents-inside-the-installer-rule-2.md

 ---
 layout: post
-title: "What are they — — Contents Inside The Installer (Rule 2)"
+title: "What are they?
+Contents Inside The Installer (Rule 2)"
 tags: Code-Beautifier-Collection Delphi
 permalink: /what-are-they-contents-inside-the-installer-rule-2-2cbdc7a9159f
 excerpt_separator: <!--more-->